Science, Mathematics & Engineering

 JRF/SRF

-Clearing NET/GATE grants you a monthly stipend (₹37,000+) during research years.
+Clearing NET/GATE grants you a monthly stipend (₹37,000+) during your research years.

 Professional Bodies & Certifications

-Nano Science and Technology Consortium (NSTC), Indian National Academy of Engineering (INAE), Materials Research Society of India.
+Nano Science and Technology Consortium (NSTC); Indian National Academy of Engineering (INAE).

 Certifications

-Nanofabrication Techniques, Molecular Modeling, ISO quality standards for nanomaterials, Electron Microscopy.
+Nanofabrication Techniques; Molecular Modeling; ISO quality standards for nanomaterials; Electron Microscopy Certification.

 Career Opportunities